jgoggles/snf/src/content/19-05-09-ij-update-1.md

 The only downside to reading this book is at the same time I've decided I should start writing more (again), and then you just start wanting to write like the last section of IJ you read, however tongue in cheek.[^2] First of all, who do you think you are mister?
-You can't just go and copy DFW no more than you could dig your own Grand Canyon.
+You can't just go and copy DFW any more than you could dig your own Grand Canyon.
 Second of all, writing is so much about genuine voice and when you're reintroducing yourself to the practice finding that voice can be confusing, like artistic puberty.
 So reading IJ is only going to fan those flames and potentially